The City University of New York/Professional Staff Congress

 - The last step of the application is uploading your supervisor’s signature of approval.
 Download the Supervisor Approval Form here.
 Once you have fully drafted your application in the online system, print a copy to share with your supervisor and include a printed copy of the Supervisor Approval Form.
 Your supervisor must return the signed form to you within ten days and may keep a copy of your application for their records and send a copy to your college’s labor designee.
 Your supervisor’s signature indicates review of your application and approval of the activity and the time needed to participate in the activity, should it occur during regular work hours.
 Awardees are not required to charge the time spent at a professional development activity to their annual leave.
 Awardees may choose, however, to conduct the funded activity on their own time for which they will not receive remuneration.

-- After your supervisor has returned the signed form, scan a copy and upload it to the Final Page of the online application.
+- After your supervisor has returned the signed form, scan a copy of the completed and signed form and upload it to the Final Page of the online application.

 - Once you’ve completed the full online application, click Submit in time to meet the deadline.
-You will receive an auto confirmation email.
+Applications that are still under the status "incomplete" will not be reviewed by the committee.
+When you click submit, you will receive an auto email to confirm receipt.

 - Shortly after the monthly deadline, the HEO-CLT PDF Committee will begin reviewing applications.
 The Committee includes HEOs and CLTs from various CUNY campuses and departments.
 Each application is read by two committee members (who do not read applications submitted by colleagues from their own campus).
 If there is a disagreement in the decision between the first two readers, a third reader will determine the outcome.
 Decisions from the Committee are final.